despark/igni-core/docs/index.md

         ];
     }

-    // Here we define a relation to the Permission class public function permissions()
+    // Here we define a relationship to the Permission class public function permissions()
     {
         return $this->belongsToMany(Permission::class);